andreaskrath/kasm/doc/instructions.md

 In other words, execute errors indicate an issue that occured during the execution of the program, most often this would be logic errors in the program.

+# Preprocessing
+The following section are part of the preprocessing step of the interpreter.
+In other words, these things happen before the program is interpretted.

 ## Data Section
 The data section functions similar to a key-value store that can be used to defined meaningfully named constants for a program, and is entirely optional to use.